 Keep tabs on your moles and remove trouble spots.

-If you have many moles or a history of excessive sun exposure, you should regularly examine your body for signs of change.
-With our cutting-edge mapping system, we can help you track changes and skillfully remove any problem spots if necessary.
+If you have many moles, a history of skin cancer in your family or excessive sun exposure, you should regularly examine your body for signs of change.
+Moles that become asymmetrical, develop irregular borders, have uneven colors, grow in size or change shape could develop into melanoma, a type of skin cancer.
+A thorough physical examination can be further enhanced with our cutting-edge mapping system, which can help track changes in moles and guide our dermatologists to skillfully remove any problem spots, if necessary.

 Quick and Simple